 This fresh and spicy mango salsa recipe is a must-try for anyone who loves spicy food and tropical flavors.
 With just a handful of simple ingredients, it’s one of my favorite recipes in the summer months when mangos are in season.
 The sweet and spicy combo is the perfect pairing for seafood, chicken, and plant-based proteins.
 It’s also brilliant with curry as an alternative to a sugar-loaded mango chutney, which is actually how this recipe was born in my kitchen.

-Loaded with Vitamin C
+- It’s loaded with Vitamin C

 To make this delicious salsa recipe at home, here’s what you’re going to need: